 Rush is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Rush are slightly better educated than the national average of 21.84% for all cities and towns, with 21.04% of adults in Rush having a bachelor's degree or advanced degree.
+The education level of Rush citizens is a little higher than the average for US cities and towns: 21.04% of adults in Rush have at least a bachelor's degree.

 The per capita income in Rush in 2022 was $47,262, which is wealthy relative to Kentucky and the nation.
 This equates to an annual income of $189,048 for a family of four.
 However, Rush contains both very wealthy and poor people as well.